*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 4. Access MaxMind GeoIP2 Service to check the IP assigned by your residential proxy provider, it’s location and ISP.

 5. Surprise, surprise!
-This is an IPv6 IP address .
-However, i t doesn’t really matter as long as you can see the Location and ISP different than your real ones .
-You can see that this is a Miami AT&T IP address .
+This is an IPv6 IP address.
+However, it doesn’t matter as long as you can see the Location and ISP different than your real ones.
+You can see that this is a Miami AT&T IP address.
 This means that your connection is forwarded through a home or office broadband connection.
-The next step is to check on ARIN if this IP address is really used by AT&T and if this is its real location. ( this is more of a confirmation step ).
+The next step is to check on ARIN if AT&T really uses this IP address and if this is its real location. ( this is more of a confirmation step ).

 Peoria, Arizona, Cox Communication?
 This is not a big ISP like AT&T or Comcast, so to be sure this is a residential ISP, let’s Google its name.